andrade/cjson-sgx/README.md

 Because the entire library is only one C file and one header file, you can just copy `cJSON.h` and `cJSON.c` to your projects source and start using it.

-cJSON is written in ANSI C (C89) in order to support as many platforms and compilers as possible.
+cJSON is written in C99 in order to support as many platforms and compilers as possible.

 #### CMake